cherti/PromAuthProxy/README.md

 ## License

 This works is released under the [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.txt).
-You can find a copy of this license at https://www.gnu.org/licenses/gpl-3.0.txt.
+You can find a copy of this license in the file `LICENSE` or at https://www.gnu.org/licenses/gpl-3.0.txt.

 ## Remark